NathanBland/Bunker/README.md

 - zip - A Number representing the postal code of the Address.

 *Possible* future properties:
 - relation - A String representing the connection to the person e.g., "Brother", "cousin".
+- email - This will happen, but got skipped the first go round.
 - socialProfiles - An Array of Profile objects representing a connection to a social profile: Facebook, Skype, etc.
 - categories - A String declaring an affiliation to a specific group of contacts e.g., "favorites", "Family"